bhontz/CodingForGoodGaming/README.md

     + initial commit with skeletal barebones ability to serve via localhost

 #### ACTIVE To-Dos
+    + github authentication token and use of google cloud environmental variables

     + replace flask templating with jinja2 in fc module

     + clean up final report and decide if server sends the emails